Committee of Union and Progress: The regime

 The CUP regime was less hierarchically totalitarian than future European dictatorships.
 Instead of relying on strict and rigid chains of command the regime functioned through the balancing of factions through massive corruption and kickbacks.
 Individual governors were allowed much autonomy, such as Cemal Pasha's reign of Syria and Mustafa Rahmi's governorship of the Aydin vilayet.
 Loyalty to the committee was seen more valuable than competence.
 This lack of rule of law, lack of respect to the constitution, and extreme corruption worsened as the regime aged.
-The Ottoman Empire's committee regime lasted from 1913 to the empire's surrender in World War I in October 1918.

 Nationalist pivot (1913–1914)

-The Macedonian Conflict and its conclusion in the Balkan Wars meant a more public display of Turkish nationalism for the CUP at the expense of Ottomanism.
+The Macedonian Conflict and its conclusion in the Balkan Wars was traumatic for the Ottomans, but especially so for the Ottomanists.
+The expulsion of Muslims from the lost land not only shocked Muslims with memories from the 1877-78 war with Russia, but also CUP Central Committee members, most of whom hailed from the Balkans or at least Constantinople.
+With the integrity of Ottomanism was severely diminished, exclusionary Turkism became the committee's goal.
 Muslim Albanians did not become any more loyal to the empire after the Young Turk Revolution, whilst the defeat in the First Balkan War had showed that the empire's Christian population were potential fifth columns.
-In addition, lack of action by the European powers in upholding the integrity of the Empire and the status quo of the Berlin Treaty during the Balkan wars meant to the "sacred committee" that the Turks were on their own.
-However the CUP lost much respect for the European powers in the reconquest of Edirne considering the European powers demanded Edirne's surrender to Bulgaria in the First Balkan War.
+In addition, lack of action by the European powers in upholding the integrity of the Empire and the status quo of the Berlin Treaty during the Balkan Wars meant to the "sacred committee" that the Turks were on their own.
+However the CUP lost much respect for the European powers when they reconquered Edirne against the European powers' wishes.
 This abandonment of Ottomanism was much more feasible due to the new borders of the Empire after the Balkan Wars, inflating the proportion of Turks and especially Muslims in the empire at the expense of Christians.